hatdropper1977/john.soban.ski/content/fast-and-easy-automl-optimize.md

 Google gave us a credit for the training, so we did not need to pay any out-of-pocket fee.

 # Conclusion
-In this blog post we test-drove the Google AutoML Tables Beta service.
+In this blog post we test-drove the **Google AutoML Tables Beta** service.
 The service did not accommodate our **BUPA** data, so we needed to pivot and try another Data Set, the UCI **Wine Quality** data set.

-We used Pandas, SciKit Learn and TensorFlow to wrangle, explore, normalize, visualize and split the **Wine Quality** data set.
-We used Keras to train a linear model and DNN model and compared the results.
+We used **Pandas**, **SciKit Learn** and **TensorFlow 2.3** to wrangle, explore, normalize, visualize and split the **Wine Quality** data set.
+We used **Keras 2.3** to train a linear model and DNN model and compared the results.
 We then iterated on dimensionality reduction approaches, converging on a **good-enough** number of features.
 PCA provided the vehicle to reduce dimensionality.
-The TensorFlow/ Keras/ Pandas approach required domain knowledge of AI/ML concepts and also required familiarity with various Python libraries and methods.
+The **TensorFlow/ Keras/ Pandas** approach required domain knowledge of AI/ML concepts and also required familiarity with various Python libraries and methods.
 In other words, the Python approach required considerable Math, Data Science and Software Development skills.

-The Google AutoML Tables Beta service obviated the need for subject matter expertise.
+The **Google AutoML Tables Beta** service obviated the need for subject matter expertise.
 We simply uploaded a CSV and clicked **run**.
 Google **took care of the rest**.
 The AutoML Tables Beta service, therefore, democratizes  the power of AI/ML and puts the technology in the hands of non-technical business users.
 I look forward to the **Alpha** release of this service.